jnschaeffer/slides/README.md

-slides - It's Just Slides
+# slides - slides for presentations

-Really.
+This is a repository containing slides for presentations.